ModellingWebLab/WLDocs/README.md

 Most models describe either a single ionic current, or a set of currents plus the ionic diffusion mechanisms that give rise to the cellular action potential (AP).
 Some models also include other aspects such as signalling or contraction mechanics.

-Models are written in CellML.
+Models are written in [CellML 1.0 or 1.1](http://cellml.org/).

-In the current implementation, models are stored on the website, but we'd like to move to a situation where they're kept in external repositories, e.g. the Physiome Model Repository (PMR, also known as the CellML Model Repository).
+In the current implementation, models are stored on the website, but we'd like to move to a situation where they're kept in external repositories, e.g. the Physiome Model Repository (PMR, also known as the [CellML Model Repository](https://models.physiomeproject.org/cellml)).

 ### Annotation